qkost/raiders-of-the-lost-dice/Session Notes/Session 34.md

 * Negotiation with [[Ysolda Banne - Artificer]]
 	* She didn't find it
+* Picking up Vilya from the Smelter's Nook
 * [[Captain Alyson Paij]] pulls aside [[Ember]] to thank her and give her some spells (see below)
 * [[Captain Alyson Paij]] offers to cast Legend Lore